Living Big, Living Small

 Organization and community: Cook Inlet Housing Authority (Anchorage, AK)

 Habitable space is in short supply in Alaska and constraints like land parcel size, material costs, and the desire to reach deeper levels of affordability are increasingly impacting communities.
 Cook Inlet Housing Authority has been addressing these challenges by scaling down some of their one-bedroom housing units in ways that maximize financial feasibility and maintain livability.

-In 2016, the organization partnered with set design artist Sheila Wyne to establish a dialogue with their residents about how small-space living might look within an urban Alaskan context.
+In 2016, the organization partnered with set design artist Sheila Wyne to establish a dialogue with their residents, staff and the community at large about how small-space living might look within an urban Alaskan context.
 Wyne and Cook Inlet Housing Authority’s construction team built a life-sized set of a 280-square-foot micro unit studio apartment and also provided a kit of movable furniture that people within the space could reconfigure to a variety of floor plans.
-The organization’s community members, which included its own staff and board, teens from a local youth homeless shelter, and advocacy organization, private developers, and legislators were invited to the set for build sessions where teams would strategize on designs that took into account necessities, amenities, and lifestyles.
+The organization’s stakeholders, which included its own staff and board, teens from a local youth homeless shelter, and advocacy organization, private developers, and legislators were invited to the set for build sessions where teams would strategize on designs that took into account necessities, amenities, and lifestyles.
 The sessions were followed by group discussions about where micro units might be based in Anchorage, and who these units might benefit within broader community needs.